-In FY 2020, the Office worked with ARC to analyze the various types of payments disbursed by the Office and reported these results using a standardized, risk-based model.
+In FY 2021, the Office worked with ARC to analyze the various types of payments disbursed by the Office and reported these results using a standardized, risk-based model.
 Additionally, the Office reported and reviewed results from ongoing internal benefit payment quality reviews.
+With these efforts, the Office exceeded the 85% annual recapture payment target for Treasury at 89.05%.
 The Office will continue to work with Treasury's Office of the Deputy Chief Financial Officer (ODCFO) to comply with OMB Circular A-123 Appendix C reporting requirements.